MinaSheikhi/H22_project2_minashe/README.md

 - Print
     - ArrayList: Total cost is O(n).
-List has to iterate from the first index to the last and print out all the elements.
+Because of the for loop list has to iterate from the first index to the last and print out all the elements.
 Size dependent.

     - LinkedList: Total cost is O(n).
 Also here the list has to iterate from the head through the list and print out each element.
 Size dependent.